Session Replay

 We always strive to be non-intrusive, and transparent to the developers of the client app.
 We apply this rule on the performance as well.
 These are the technical specifics we can share on performance, if you have any questions feel free to reach out to us.

-The performances results were obtained under the following conditions:
+The performance results were obtained under the following conditions:

 ConditionValue